Shirin-Jamshidi/Bistable_PLD_Walker/README.md

    - Press the **up-arrow key** if the dots are moving **away from you** (backward).
    - Press the **down-arrow key** if the dots are moving **toward you** (forward).

+### Part 3: Data Analysis

+1. After completing both phases, you can analyze your results using the `analyze.m` script.
+This script will generate the corresponding plots based on your performance.
+2. You should set the `number_of_subject` variable equal to the number you entered at the first of running main files.
+3. The `Data` folder contains the results of **8 subjects** that you can use for further analysis or comparison.

 ## Additional Notes

 - For best results, run the experiment in a **dark room** to minimize visual distractions.
-- Ensure you take the break between phases to avoid fatigue affecting the results.
+- Ensure you take a break(10 minutes) between phases to avoid fatigue affecting the results.
+- Enter a similar number/name at the beginning of both phases.

 ### Requirements
 - MATLAB with Psychtoolbox installed.